-This zoning district permits agricultural use, forest management, and single-family dwellings.
+This zoning district permits agricultural use, forest management, and single-family dwellings and related accessory structures.
 Passive recreation uses and trails can be compatible with the objective of maintaining the natural land features so long as those natural land features are not altered significantly.